suyashphatak23/Surface-Temperature-Scatter/README.md

 # Global Surface Air Temperature Scatter of 7 Countries

-## Please refer this link for dataset and downloadd the dataset: https://drive.google.com/open?id=1-m2sNK6gEgRYqT6a_Jzxb0IYLUxiSsgv
+## Please refer this link for dataset and download the dataset: https://drive.google.com/open?id=1-m2sNK6gEgRYqT6a_Jzxb0IYLUxiSsgv

 In this Project, I have created scatter(a graph with only points) of surface temperatures of 7 countries which include India, Russia, China, United States, Canada, Brazil & Australia.
 The dataset contains almost 1 lakh of data.
 I have used pandas to do manipulation of dataset and used matplotlib to plot the scatter of the data.
 The scatter of the data may be used in research projects or for data analysis.
 It clearly shows some patterns in the surface temperature.